 PAC will continue to distribute Key Messages from each meeting.
 In addition, this document is being circulated for views and comments by the industry, as is the Risk Register via a separate consultation process.

+PAC will also host an annual event to discuss its work and outputs over the past 12 months.
+This event will form the basis of the PAC/PAFA annual review consultation process, which will being in May of each year.

+Proposed communications in 2020:

 Key messages – Distributed monthly